docker/docs/machine/completion.md

 ## Available completions

-Depending on what you typed on the command line so far, it will complete:
+Depending on what you typed on the command line so far, it completes:

 - commands and their options
 - container IDs and names